-- 7. The path will be 216m long and approximately 2m wide.
-The surface will constructed from quarry aggregate, graded and rolled to leave an even surface with a slightly raised camber to shed surface water.
-Path edges will be landscaped using turfs removed during construction. - 8.
-The associated path works include installation of 2 no. sets of half barriers.
-Full details of these have been submitted with the application.
-No trees are proposed to be removed but there will be some pruning back of branches in two areas (within the bridge/boardwalk area) and along the first section of this path site. - 9.
-This section of the path is proposed to be used on foot and bicycle and designed to be accessible for a wide range of user groups within the constraints of the topography of the site. - 10.
+- 7. To allow access to Dalraddy Wood, the works necessitate the removal of I birch tree, currently growing at an angle and sited adjacent to an existing farm gate at the end of this section.
+Three replacement trees are proposed. - 8.
+This section of the path is proposed to be used on foot and bicycle.
+It is intended to allow those staying at Dalraddy Holiday Park access to the services at Kincraig.
+It will also allow access links to other path networks, including the Badenoch Way and National Cycle Route 7, and to other visitor attractions in the area.
+It also provides access to facilities at the holiday park for users of the path. - 9.
 Construction is intended to commence in March 2014 and once complete will be regularly inspected and maintained by CNPA.
 Route signing, information and interpretation will be proposed.
-This will be the subject of further applications for advertisement consent and/or planning permission, where required. - II.
-Ecology survey work to consider any impacts upon natural heritage has been carried out to support the application.
-The Alvie SSSI's qualifying features include breeding Golden Eye; hydromorpholigical mire range; invertebrate assemblage; and upland oak woodland.
-None of these qualifying features were found during the survey work.
-The proposed route will involve pruning back of trees. - 12.
-A bat survey report was also submitted, which included the survey for other protected species which would exist in the habitats within the survey area.
-No evidence of bat use was found.
-It is recommended that all trees to be pruned will be inspected for bats prior to felling and if there are any signs of occupation, works will be carried out after the hibernation period.
-An old and a fresh otter spraint was found during the survey together with evidence of a good reptile habitat and evidence of a possible badger or otter route, which would pass across the proposed path route.
-No other evidence of other protected species, including water vole, was found during the survey. - 13.
-Finally, although no wood ant nests were identified during the survey, if any are found during the construction of the path, the path will avoid the nest site. - 14.
-As a result of initial objections from Network Rail regarding safety (which repeated some of those safety issues raised by contributors), a Risk Assessment and Control Measures Report was submitted for consideration.
+This will be the subject of further applications for advertisement consent and/or planning permission, where required. - 10.
+An ecology study to consider any impacts upon natural heritage has been carried out to support the application.
+The recommendations for this application are that although the birch tree identified for removal is unlikely to contain winter roosting bats, it will be inspected for bats prior to felling and if there are any signs of occupation, it will be removed after the hibernation period.
+Furthermore, although no wood ant nests were identified during the survey, if any are found during the construction of the path, the path will avoid the nest site. - 11.
+As a result of initial objections from Network Rail regarding safety (which repeated some of those safety issues raised by contributors to other applications), a Risk Assessment and Control Measures Report was submitted for consideration.
 The report is intended to reduce the risk of users undertaking the illegal, irresponsible and dangerous act of crossing the railway at undesignated locations.
 Existing promoted paths (Badenoch Way) and tourism businesses (Dalraddy Holiday Park) are already located adjacent to the railway and people have the responsible right of access to land alongside the line.
 The applicant is unaware of any incidents of recreational users illegally crossing the line and none have been reported to CNPA as Access Authority.
-Given the importance of this issue, rather than paraphrase its contents, the full report is appended to this Report.
-However, the applicant accepts the need to work with Network Rail to overcome the safety concerns.
+However, the applicant accepts the need to work with Network Rail to overcome their safety concerns.